 In Florida, you can be charged with two types of drug crimes: possession and trafficking.
 Possession is the less serious of the two offenses, you can be charged with this type if you have a controlled substance in your possession illegally.

-Drug trafficking charges occur when you’re being caught selling, manufacturing, transporting, or importing drugs.
-The penalties for your drug crime charges will depend on how much you have, the schedule of drug you have, and your history of similar crimes, so they can be either a misdemeanor or a felony charge.
+Drug trafficking charges occur when you’re caught selling, manufacturing, transporting, or importing drugs.
+The penalties for your drug crime charges will depend on how much you have, the schedule of drugs you have, and your history of similar crimes, so they can be either a misdemeanor or a felony charge.

 If you’ve been arrested for a drug crime in Tampa, Florida, it’s important to contact an experienced Tampa criminal defense attorney.
 They can analyze the situation in which you were arrested and dissect the legality of the law officers arresting procedures and their grounds for stopping and searching your vehicle, person, or premises.

 - Illegally possessing or transporting a controlled substance

 - Driving while under the influence of controlled substances